-Dual Zone Port For Sensor: This system includes an electronic sensor device, which enhances the effectiveness of the system.
-The control module has a plug-in "Auxiliary" port for the sensor.
-This port is dual-zoned: the first zone will respond by chirping the siren only; and the second zone will respond by triggering the system.
+Dual Zone Port For Optional Sensor: This system is equipped to easily accommodate an optional electronic sensor device, which can enhance the effectiveness of the system.
+The control module has a plug-in "Auxiliary" port for the optional sensor.
+This port is dual-zone: the first zone will respond by chirping the siren only; and the second zone will respond by triggering the system.
 The port supplies constant 12 volt power, grounded output when the system is armed, a negative instant trigger, and a negative prewarn trigger.
-When adding a sensor, follow the installation instructions included with the sensor.
+When adding an optional sensor, follow the installation instructions included with it.
 After installing, route the harness and connector from the sensor to the security system control module and plug the sensor's connector into the module's White port marked "AUX".